The Holland Handbook reveals how to live well-fed and well-dressed in the Netherlands while living on a shoestring budget.

 In the store, always be on the look-out for the word aanbieding.
 And check whether the supermarket sells goods under its own label, as these are usually cheaper than other, world-renowned brands.
 The quality will almost always be the same; only the packaging will be cheaper.
 Pay attention if there is a reduction for buying more than one package (2 halen, 1 betalen – buy two, pay for one).

 When buying food, pay attention to the ‘best before’ date: tenminste houdbaar tot, sometimes merely t.h.t.

-But don’t limit yourself to the supermarkets; the local street markets, which are organised once or twice a week, have plenty to offer.
+But don’t limit yourself to the supermarkets; the local street markets, often weekly, have plenty to offer.
 As they say in the Netherlands: at the street market, your guilder is worth one-and-a-half (the same, presumably, applies to your euro).
 Also here, shop around and compare.

 The Dutch go to the street markets to spend less money and the market vendors know that.
 There are two main segments at the market: food and textile (but also flowers and plants – to buy those, you should go at the end of the day, when the vendors want to ‘get rid’ of their stuff and sell it at greatly reduced prices).
 You can also buy quite a decent wardrobe at the street market.